 We will be writing sentences and then sequences of sentences to form short stories.
 We will use ‘and’ to join words and clauses in our sentences.
 We will retell stories verbally and then in writing.

 When reading at home encourage your child to retell the story out loud that you or they have just read.
 If they find this hard then give them clues, or you can retell parts of it yourself.

 This term we will also be writing non-fiction reports about animals.

 When writing we always say what we are going to write first, as this helps us to check that it makes sense and helps us to hear the sounds in the words.

-Every Friday we will do problem solving such as ‘How can we sort these ladybirds?’ or ‘How can we make the pattern symmetrical?’ or ‘How many different ways can you make 10p/20p?’
+Every Friday we will do problem solving such as ‘What is the highest number I can get from rolling 2 or 3 dice?’ or ‘How many different ways can you make 20?’